kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 Seems like it failed to start.

 What is this error about?
-Well everytime, our release is started, a default node name is actually provided according on our application name.
-And in a single server, you can't have two same release running with the same node name.
+Well everytime, our release is started, a default node name is actually provided according to our application name.
+Furthermore, in a single server, we can't have two same release running with the same node name.

-You can replicate the above behaviour very easily in your local machine by running the following in two different terminals:
+You can replicate the above behaviour easily in your local machine by running the following in two different terminals:

 ```bash